nunchuk-io/resources/content/getting-started/creatingAWallet/_index.en.md

     alt = "Confirm wallet details (Screenshot)"/>

 {{< notice warning >}}
   You will be prompted to backup your wallet by creating a BSMS (Bitcoin Secure Multisig Setup) File.
-If you created a 1 of 1 wallet this is not necessary to do.
-If you created a multisignature wallet this is highly recommended.
-In order to recreate a multisig wallet you are required to have either the BSMS file or all the keys that are associated with it.
-Put simply, if you create a 2 of 3 and lose one of the keys, you would need all 3 keys to recreate the wallet and therefore risk losing access to your funds forever.
+This is a highly recommended step as there are many ways to create a wallet from a single seed.
+You can read more about that <u> __[here](https://walletsrecovery.org/)__ </u>.
 {{< /notice >}}

 8. Proceed past the backup screen.
 You should now see your new wallet in the "Wallets" section of the app.